220328-uta-sh-net-ext/James-Aluoch/README.md

   **Concatenation**
   -The concatenation is a process in which one sequence is appended into another sequence.
 In LINQ, the concatenation operation contains only one
   -operator that is known as Concat.
-It is used to append two same types of sequences or collections and return a new sequence or collection.
+It is used to append two same types of sequences or collections and return a new sequence or collection.<br>
   **Aggregation**
   -In LINQ, aggregation functions are those functions which are used to calculate a single value from the collection of the values.